1

 Can I do voice acting with no experience?

 Voice acting is accessible to beginners, and many start without prior experience by practicing voice techniques, recording demos, and building a portfolio.
-Developing skills in diction, acting, and audio editing can help improve chances of getting hired, even as a newcomer.
+Developing skills with voice training, understanding audio editing, and gaining some recording equipment can help improve chances of getting hired.

 More about Voice Acting jobs